-An employee who has retained Civil Service status may appeal the disciplinary action either through the Civil Service Commission or through the non-Civil Service Commission process as described below; however, should an employee who has retained Civil Service status be disciplined again within the following three (3) years then the employee must engage in the disciplinary action appeal process (e.g., Civil Service Commission or non-Civil Service Commission appeal) as was last used by the employee.
+An employee may either appeal such dismissal, suspension, demotion or reduction on salary to the Civil Service Commission or an appeal as defined below.
 Appeal to the Civil Service Commission, must be filed in writing within ten (10) days of the decision of the appointing authority.
 An employee may not both appeal to the Civil Service Commission and file an appeal under this Disciplinary Action Appeal Process.